 Lead actor William Phipps was a theatrical actor who at the time of Five was working steady in Charles Laughton’s acting troupe.
 In film he had a small number of small parts under his belt, including the voice role as Prince Charming in Disney’s Cinderella (1950).
-He would go on to act in a number of sci-fi films in the early fifties; he had small roles in The War of the Worlds (1953, review), Cat-Women of the Moon (1953), Invaders from Mars (1953)and Oboler’s The Twonky (1953).
+He would go on to act in a number of sci-fi films in the early fifties; he had small roles in The War of the Worlds (1953, review), Cat-Women of the Moon (1953, review), Invaders from Mars (1953, review)and Oboler’s The Twonky (1953, review).
 Phipps also narrated the TV version of Dune (1984).
 In an interview with Tom Weaver he said that he never sought out science fiction, but the films just fell on his lap in the fifties.
 He does say that he likes science fiction in general, but thought Arch Oboler’s films were rubbish.
 Phipps was a respected character actor who spent much of his career (outside of the stage) doing guest spots in close to 200 TV shows, all the way up to the year 2000, when he retired and enjoyed 18 years of retirement before passing away in 2018, then the oldest living actor to be primarily associated with science fiction (As of 2020, that honour goes to June Lockheart, matriarch of the original TV series Lost in Space).

 Broadway actress Susan Douglas Rubes is quoted as having been difficult on set and didn’t get along with co-star Phipps.
 Outside of her theatre career she mostly appeared on TV, best remembered for playing Kathy in the long-running series The Guiding Light between 1952 and 1962.
 She continued her successful theatre career in Canada, where she worked with youth theatre and founded the Young People’s Theatre in Toronto, was at one time head on the CBC radio drama unit, became president of the Family Channel, and served on a number of cultural councils and boards.
 She passed away in 2013.